One of the best things about traveling the world is trying all the local favorites.

 Wherever you are in Peru, pisco sours will be available to you.

 When it comes to traveling abroad, there is a drink to try.
 Whether you’re in Mexico and want to try something unauthentic like margarita freeze pops or want to keep it simple and authentic with raki and water in Turkey, there is an option for you.
+But if you’re interested in trying something not on this list, you could try your hand at brewing delicious smoothie beers.

 Ryan Beitler is a writer and traveler who has written about travel for many publications.
 Follow him on Twitter @ryan_beitler